-Don Darroch (email@example.com) level 2 Athletic Coach.
+Don Darroch (Contactable at the Track) level 2 Athletic Coach.
 Coaches runs, jumps and throws for foundation level athletes on a Mon or Weds 7 – 8.15.
 Coaches Pole Vault for beginners and advanced vaulters on either a Tuesday, Thursday or Friday nights 7 – 9 at Deeside Indoor Hall/College.
 I have competed on and off as an athlete in a few different clubs over the years mainly doing pole vault and multi-events.
 Got back into athletics whilst watching my kids enjoying it and decided to give back into the sport what my coach used to do (Dave McComb Senior).

 Middle Distance, Cross Country and Road.

 Norman Waterson (327 2571 / Level 4) specialises in middle distance (800m and 1500m) and is particularly experienced at coaching female athletes..

 I started coaching while still competing for the club at cross country and middle distance as we had very few coaches at the time, George Warburton was my coach and a former secretary and president of the club.
 I have now been coaching over 40 years and am currently a level 4 performance coach having attended the summer schools courses at both Loughborough and Lilleshall where I attained my coaching awards.